 Richard Brabin graduated from the London Film School Screenwriting MA in 2019 and has since found success in television, film and theatre.

-In early 2020, Richard’s television drama ‘At Sea’ was selected as the only British entry from an international call out to attend the Series Mania Writers Campus in Lille.
+In 2020, Richard’s television drama ‘At Sea’ was selected as the only British entry from an international call out to attend the Series Mania Writers Campus in Lille.
 Although the event did not take place due to Covid-19, Richard was able to pitch his project to a wealth of European television executives and ‘At Sea’ now has a production company attached to it.

 Richard’s satirical play ‘The Steps to the Stage’ was selected as one of three finalists from 236 scripts for The Kenneth Branagh Award for New Drama Writing 2020.
 The play eventually finished as runner-up after a live-streamed final.